Villanova-AI/villanova_developers/docs/villanova10/tutorials/devops/tls-with-cert-mgr.md

 sidebarDepth: 2
 ---
 # Manage TLS Certificates using cert-manager
-Management of TLS certificates in an Entando instance can be easily managed using the powerful certificate controller [cert-manager](https://cert-manager.io/).
+Management of TLS certificates in an Villanova instance can be easily managed using the powerful certificate controller [cert-manager](https://cert-manager.io/).
 This tutorial shows the configuration steps necessary for this setup.

 ## Prerequisites
-- An existing deployment of an Entando App
+- An existing deployment of an Villanova App
 - Use of the [NGINX ingress controller](https://docs.nginx.com/nginx-ingress-controller/).
 See the  [cert-manager documentation](https://cert-manager.io/docs/installation/) for other install options.

 ## Install cert-manager